 Both the sending and receiving systems give data-translation keys to the intermediate system.
 On the intermediate system, a data-translation key from the sending system matches a data-encrypting key on the sending system.
-In Figure 5, this key is called Key 1.
+In Figure 4 on page 29, this key is called Key 1.
 Also on the intermediate system, a data-translation key from the receiving system matches the data-encrypting key on the receiving system.
-In Figure 5, this key is called Key 2.
+In Figure 4 on page 29, this key is called Key 2.
 Note that Key 1 and Key 2 do not have the same clear key value.